brycewray/hugo-site/content/posts/2020/08/google-fonts-privacy.md

 It was somewhat tedious making all these fixes I've described herein, but it was a good kind of tedious.

 Even if you're not and never will be an EU citizen, your privacy deserves protection, too.
-I appreciate your visits, and want you to feel completely safe when you spend time here on, as I once described [my original website in the 1990s](https://web.archive.org/web/20000413205935/http://home1.gte.net/bwray/index.html), my "little spot on that lone prairie that is the great World Wide Web. "
+I appreciate your visits, and want you to feel completely safe when you spend time here on, as I once described [my original website in the 1990s](https://web.archive.org/web/20000413205935/http://home1.gte.net/bwray/index.html), my "little spot on that lone prairie that is the great World Wide Web."

 **Totally unrelated additional note**: Contrary to what I'd thought at the end of my [last post](/posts/2020/08/posting-with-ulysses), I did this one in [Ulysses](https://ulysses.app), too.
 Who'd-a thunk it?
 {.yellowBox}